-19 3.9.1 Resource Indicators
+The following resource indicators are used to determine the impacts on socioeconomics and environmental justice communities resulting from the No Action and Proposed Action alternatives:

+- Socioeconomic impacts resulting from translocation of salmon into the blocked area - Regional jobs and income associated with construction, operations, and maintenance activities - Economic contributions associated with recreational fishing - Economic contributions associated with commercial fishing - Differential effects on low-income, minority, Indigenous, and/or Tribal populations

+32 EO 12898 was rescinded on January 21, 2025, and EO 14096 was rescinded on January 20, 2025.
+The environmental justice analysis was made available to the public on November 13, 2024, prior to the rescission of either EO.
-- 20 The following resource indicators are used to determine the impacts to socioeconomics and - 21 environmental justice resulting from the No Action and Proposed Action alternatives: - Socioeconomic impacts resulting from translocation of salmon into the blocked area - Regional jobs and income associated with construction, operations, and maintenance activities - Economic contributions associated with recreational fishing - Economic contributions associated with commercial fishing - Differential effects on low-income, minority, Indigenous, and/or Tribal populations - 27 A detailed analysis methodology for each of the above resource indicators is provided in the P2IP - 28 Socioeconomics and Environmental Justice Resource Report (Reclamation 2024f).
-Analysis - 29 assumptions are provided below: - There would be some overall increases to the population levels of salmon in the Upper - 31 Columbia River CRS, through P2IP activities and translocation of salmon into the blocked area. - 32 Increases in the number of salmon would be concentrated in the blocked area, but some - increases would also be observed in downstream areas due to natural production in the blocked - 34 area.
-There would be little to minor beneficial impacts on the number of fish available for

-- recreational and commercial fishing in the temporary time frame into the long-term time frame in the Study Area and downstream of the Study Area.
+A detailed analysis methodology for each of the above resource indicators is provided in the P2IP Socioeconomics and Environmental Justice Resource Report (Reclamation 2024f).
+Analysis assumptions are provided below:

+- There would be some overall increases to the salmon population in the Upper Columbia River CRS, through P2IP activities and translocation of salmon into the blocked area.
+Increases in the number of salmon would be concentrated in the blocked area, but some increases would also be observed in downstream areas due to natural production in the blocked area.
+There would be little to minor beneficial impacts on the number of fish available for recreational and commercial fishing in the temporary time frame into the long-term time frame in the Study Area and downstream of the Study Area.
 This is due to the following factors: - The number of adults being released depends on surplus adults from hatcheries and other collected adults and the number of research stock (released juveniles) that return to Chief Joseph Dam. - O Under the P2IP, limited numbers of juveniles are being released to identify and quantify survival.
 Exact release numbers depend on the availability of eggs or juvenile fish, or both.
 Production thresholds for the P2IP fall within currently approved management plans of partner facilities.
-Availability and the level of mortality contribute to relatively few adults returning to Chief Joseph Dam; there are enough to meet the needs for P2IP adult studies. - Because the majority of the most recent available data are from 2022, data are presented in 2022 price values unless otherwise noted. - The analysis area for the socioeconomic analysis is defined as the area in which the majority of social and economic impacts are likely to occur and includes Chelan, Douglas, Grant, Ferry, Lincoln, Okanogan, Pend Oreille, Spokane, Stevens, and Whitman Counties in Washington, and Benewah and Kootenai Counties in Idaho.
+Availability and the level of mortality contribute to relatively few adults returning to Chief Joseph Dam; there are enough to meet the needs for P2IP adult studies. - Because most of the recent available data are from 2022, data are presented in 2022 price values unless otherwise noted. - The analysis area for the socioeconomic analysis is defined as the area in which the majority of social and economic impacts are likely to occur and includes Chelan, Douglas, Grant, Ferry, Lincoln, Okanogan, Pend Oreille, Spokane, Stevens, and Whitman Counties in Washington, and Benewah and Kootenai Counties in Idaho.
 See the P2IP Socioeconomics and Environmental Justice Resource Report (Reclamation 2024f) for additional details related to the definition of this area.

-3.9.2 Socioeconomic Conditions & Regional Jobs and Income
+3.9.2 Socioeconomic Conditions and Regional Jobs and Income

-21 Population
+Population